Hugh Prestwood

 Three of Prestwood's songs have been nominated for Grammys in the "Best Performance" category:

 "Sound of Goodbye" performed by Crystal Gayle.

 "Hard Rock Bottom of Your Heart" performed by Randy Travis.

 "Ghost in this House" performed by Shenandoah.

 In 2006, along with Jimmy Buffett and Jim Weatherly, Prestwood was inducted into the Nashville Songwriters’ Hall of Fame.

 For over 20 years he taught Advanced Songwriting at Manhattan’s New School.

 Most recently, the English recording artist Rumer released her album, Nashville Tears - The Songs of Hugh Prestwood (2020).
 All 15 tracks of this album were written by Prestwood.

+Prestwood died from a stroke on September 22, 2024, at the age of 82.